Twitter threatens to sue its new rival, Threads, claiming Meta stole trade secrets

 "Twitter intends to strictly enforce its intellectual property rights, and demands that Meta take immediate steps to stop using any Twitter trade secrets or other highly confidential information," Spiro wrote.
 "Twitter reserves all rights, including, but not limited to, the right to seek both civil remedies and injunctive relief without further notice."

-Meta Communication Director Andy Stone dismissed the accusations in a Threads post on Thursday.
+Meta Communications Director Andy Stone dismissed the accusations in a Threads post on Thursday.

 "No one on the Threads engineering team is a former Twitter employee — that's just not a thing," he wrote.